-- 1. Modify requirement to consider 'life history' during background checks to a finite time period - a.
-If not, clearly define 'life history' - 2.
-Add a requirement for an accessible and effective appeal system for licence denial/revocation - 3.
+- 1. Invest in enhancements to our current screening system to ensure it has timely and complete data and is accessible by all relevant agencies - 2.
+Add a requirement for an accessible and effective appeal system for licence refusal/revocation - 3.
 Ensure there is no requirement for licence verification reference numbers to be kept - 4.
-Clearly define when licence verification is required - 5.
+Clearly define when licence verification is required (e.g. explicitly state 'lending' does not apply) - 5.
 Include an accessible, timely and effective appeal system when licence verification is not granted - 6.
 Add specific provisions for retailer information security standards and penalties for non-compliance - 7.
 Rescind proposals to remove destinations for automatic ATTs - 8.
 Rescind the proposals to re-classify CZ and Swiss Arms groups of firearms - a.
 If not, include specific provisions that allow for the grandfathered prohibited licences for CZ and Swiss Arms firearms to be gifted (e.g. passed down to a family member) - 9.
 Add a requirement for a standardized classification process that is consistent, transparent, evidence-based and fully consults firearms users to eliminate arbitrary classification - 10.
 Add a requirement for an effective and timely appeal system for classification decisions - 11.
 Increase penalties for serious firearms-related violent crimes